acbilson/chaos-content/posts/kingdom-manifesto.md

 **Effect over regularity**

-Sunday gathering have been regulated more than any other meeting.
-Regulations include: weekly meetings that are seeker-friendly, feature a single speaker and offer community announcements.
+Sunday gatherings have been regulated more than any other meeting.
+Regulations include: weekly meetings that are seeker-friendly, feature a single speaker, and offer community announcements.
 These regulations, and others like them, are less important than the effect Sunday gatherings have to unify the disparate parts of the Kingdom community towards a common vision.
 Sunday gatherings may become more relevant if less frequent.

 **Celebration over discovery**

 Sunday gatherings remind participants of their shared purpose: to love God and their neighbors.
-The opportunity to celebrate with one another is the more valuable because it is so rarely done.
+The opportunity to celebrate with one another is valuable because it is so rarely done.

 # Confession

-This manifesto is incomplete, for who can escape the gravity of one's own circumstances to envision a community different from one's own?
-It is bound by my humanity, by time and space, by errors, foibes, and misunderstandings.
+This manifesto is incomplete, for who can escape the gravity of one's circumstances to envision a community different from one's own?
+It is bound by my humanity, by time and space, by errors, foibles, and misunderstandings.
 Nonetheless, it is uniquely my own, and I believe that I also have a measure of God's Spirit.

 Thank you for listening.